University Honors Scholars

 • Engagement of peer evaluation process of classroom observation, feedback, and reflection

-If an honors scholar fails to achieve a cumulative 3.0 GPA in any given semester, they will receive an academic warning and be placed on probation.
+If an honors scholar fails to achieve a cumulative 3.2 GPA in any given semester, they will receive an academic warning and be placed on probation.
 The student will be expected to raise the GPA within two semesters.
-If after the second semester the GPA is still below 3.0, the student will be dismissed from the Program.
+If after the second semester the GPA is still below 3.2, the student will be dismissed from University Honors Scholars.

-The e-Portfolio is an important indicator of Program participation.
+The e-Portfolio (eP) is an important indicator of University Honors Scholars’ participation.
+Scholars’ ePs must demonstrate active engagement every semester with all three UHS pillars: Academics, Service, and Culture.
 If an honors scholar fails to maintain the e-Portfolio by the stated deadline, or if the scored rubric indicates insufficient participation/content, the student will be placed on probation.
-If the e-Portfolio is not updated by the next stated deadline, then the student will be dismissed from the Program.
-An honors scholar who fails to update the e-Portfolio during his/her last semester will not graduate with honors.
+If the e-Portfolio is not updated by the next stated deadline or does not indicate acceptable participation, then the student will be dismissed from University Honors Scholars.
+An honors scholar who fails to update the e-Portfolio by the stated deadline during his/her last semester will not graduate with honors.

-Any violation of the University’s academic integrity policy or codes of conduct will result in immediate dismissal from the Program.
+Any violation of the University’s academic integrity policy or codes of conduct will result in immediate dismissal from University Honors Scholars.

-An honors scholar who is dismissed from the Program may appeal his/her dismissal to the Honors Council by completing an appeals packet, as described in the HSP Handbook.
+An honors scholar who is dismissed from University Honors Scholars may appeal his/her dismissal to the Honors Council for review by the Professionalism Committee by completing an appeals form found on the Honors Scholar Canvas site.